Understand Label Adhesive Choices

-Pressure sensitive adhesives are adhesives that require no solvents or heat to be activated.
-There are three main types of adhesives that are known as permanent, removable, and repositionable and each of these have their own unique properties.
+Pressure sensitive labels, or PS Labels, use an adhesive to make the label stick to a surface.
+PS label adhesives require no solvents or heat to be activated.
+There are three main types of adhesives that are used by label converters: permanent, removable, and repositionable.
+Each adhesive type has their own unique properties.

-Permanent labels are the most budget friendly.
-They work for most label applications and they create a strong bond with whatever they are applied to.
-Due to this removing the label may damage whatever surface it was applied on.
+Permanent label adhesives are the most budget friendly solution.
+Permanent adhesives work for most label applications and create a strong bond wherever they are applied.
+Permanent adhesives will likely damage a surface if removed.

-Labels with removable adhesive act just how the name leads you to believe.
-They can be removed for a certain amount of time after they have been applied without damaging the label or whatever surface it was applied on.
-However, it should be noted that temperature can affect the integrity of these labels’ capabilities.
+Labels with removable adhesive can be removed for a certain amount of time after they have been applied without damaging the label or the application surface.
+However, temperature can affect the integrity of this functionality.

 In addition to these broad types of pressure sensitive adhesives, label adhesives also have varying qualities within these categories that separates them even further from one another.

-This is how well the label adhesive adheres to a curved or non-flat surface.
+The Mandrel Hold will ensure a label adhesive can stick to a curved or non-flat surface.
 Label adhesives with good mandrel holds will not flag, which means the edges won’t fold up.

-This is the label adhesives ability to not lose adhesion when exposed to solvents such as water, alcohol, plasticizers, petrochemical solutions, etc.
+A solvent resistant label ensures a label will not lose adhesion when exposed to a variety of solvents such as water, alcohol, plasticizers, petrochemical solutions, etc..

-This is the maximum amount of adhesion that an adhesive can reach after being applied to a surface.
+Ultimate adhesion measures the maximum amount of adhesion expected after being applied to a surface.
 Ultimate adhesion usually takes anywhere between 2 and 24 hours and it all depends on factors such as the stiffness of the adhesive, the condition or feel of the surface it is being applied to, or environmental conditions.

-Labels exposed to U.V. light for long periods of time are at risk for color change or adhesion decay.
-Labels that are exposed to U.V. light whether it is through their use or during the printing process should have some level of U.V. resistance.
+Labels exposed to Ultra Violet or UV light for long periods of time are at risk for color change or adhesion decay.
+Labels that are exposed to UV light, whether through use or during the printing process, should have some level of UV resistance.

-This is a label adhesives ability to stay bonded to a surface in temperatures below normal.
+Cold flow is a label adhesive’s ability to stay bonded to a surface in below-normal temperatures.

 Minimum Application Temperature

-When an adhesive does not have cold flow and isn’t designed cold temperatures it will weaken as the temperature drops.
+When an adhesive does not have cold flow and isn’t designed for cold temperatures, the adhesive will weaken as the temperature drops.
 The minimum application temperature for these types of adhesives is around 40 to 50 degrees Fahrenheit.

 Service Temperature Range